 - upload, launch and promotion – 3.5 hours

 Total time invested in developing this Carry-All Bag Pattern – 60.5 hours approximately.
 A full 6-7 days work.

 When I look at it like this, including the time taken and all of the materials used in the process, it's a lot of hard work and expense to design a pattern.
 This is one of the reasons that prompted me to start offering some paid-for patterns as well as the free ones.
 That is a lot of hours work to put in to give away all the patterns for free!

 Some are of course more popular than others, some get more sales, some take less time to develop than this Carry-All Bag.
 Do I enjoy it and is it worth it?
 Yes, I do enjoy it, and no I don't get enough sales on each pattern to make it ‘worth it', but I still love doing it anyway and I'll keep on doing it every month and hopefully get better and better too.
 Practice makes perfect.

-Watch out later this month for the Carry All Bag release.
+Watch out later for the Carry All Bag release.